You can configure the properties and other details of a Gateway in the Operator portal.

 - Offline: Orchestrator has not heard from the Gateway for at least two minutes.

 IP Address Displays the public IP address that public WAN links of an Edge use to connect to the Gateway.
 This IP address is used to uniquely identify the Gateway.
+If you have configured the Gateway with both IPv4 and IPv6 addresses, this field displays both the IP addresses.
 Gateway Authentication Mode Select the authentication mode of the Gateway from the following available options:

 - Certificate Disabled : Edge uses a pre-shared key mode of authentication.